mirpo/chopdoc/README.md

 - Configurable chunk size and overlap
 - Text cleaning and normalization
 - JSONL output format
-- Supported formats: txt (plain test)
+- Supported formats: txt (or any plain text)

 ## Installation